citysciencelab/dipas-unitac/UPDATE.md

 3. Recreate the web root folder
 4. Extract the contents of the new ZIP into the created folder
 5. Copy `config/drupal.database-settings.php`, `config/drupal.salt.inc.php` & `drupal/sites/default/files` back to its original locations
-6. Navigate to `YOURDOMAIN.TLD/drupal/update.php`& follow the wizard
+6. Navigate to `YOURDOMAIN.TLD/drupal/admin/config/development/configuration`
-7. Navigate to `YOURDOMAIN.TLD/drupal/admin/config/development/configuration`
+7. Scroll to the bottom and click *Import all*
-8. Scroll to the bottom and click *Import all*
+8. Navigate to `YOURDOMAIN.TLD/drupal/update.php`& follow the wizard

-### From 2.0.0 to 2.2.0
+### From 2.0.0 or higher to 2.2.0
 **To update to this version some important steps are neccessary:**

 1. before you follow step 6. in the update procedure description navigate to `YOURDOMAIN.TLD/drupal/admin/config/development/configuration/full/import`
   1.1. open tab *"single item"*
   1.2. choose Configuration type *"Simple configuration"* 1.3. type Configuration name *"config_ignore.settings"*